 Whitman’s Echoes in the Inaugural Poem “Praise Song for the Day” by Elizabeth Alexander

 This lesson plan provides a sequence of activities that you can use with your students before, during, and after reading “Praise Song for the Day.”
-Use the whole sequence, or any of the activities, to help your diverse learners enter, experience, and explore the meaning of the poem.
-Feel free to adjust each activity to meet the needs of your particular students.
+Use the whole sequence, or any of the activities, to help learners enter, experience, and explore the meaning of the poem.
 This lesson can be adapted for secondary students in grades 6–12.

 Link to a video of the poet, Elizabeth Alexander, reading “Praise Song for the Day” composed for the 2009 inauguration of Barack Obama.